 Jessie Ackermann was probably the most traveled woman in the Victorian era, conducting eight world tours and visiting every continent except Antarctica.
 But these weren't leisure trips.
 Jessie was on a mission.

-To learn more about Jessie Ackermann and to view much of her collection visit The World Through A Woman's Eyes, an exhibition about the life and work of Jessie Ackermann.
-The exhibition is on display now through October 12.
+The World Through A Woman's Eyes was an exhibition at the Reece Museum about the life and work of Jessie Ackermann.

 Amy Steadman, Reece Museum's Collections Manager.